githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

 ### Manually triggered workflows

-When using the `workflow_dispatch` event, you can optionally specify inputs that are passed to the workflow.
+When using the `workflow_dispatch` event, you have the option to specify inputs that are passed to the workflow.
 The triggered workflow receives the inputs in the `inputs` context.

 For example: